 Fires postulated in a fire area with a continuous fire watch posted so long as there are no findings against the fire watch and the point of fire origin (the fire ignition source) can be directly observed by the fire watch.

 For other general fire scenarios, it will be assumed that automatic fire detection systems will be the first line of defense in fire detection.
 That is, if a fixed fire detection system is in place, the response time of that system will determine the fire detection time for all scenarios.
-This time is estimated from the tables in set in Attachment 8 as follows:
+This time is estimated from the tables in set F in Attachment 8 as follows:

-For fixed and transient ignition sources, determine the minimum HRR for detector actuation as a function of ceiling height above the source, H, and radial distance between the source and the detector, R, from Figure .or .
-For the ignition source under consideration, use Figure .to determine the shortest time for the ignition source HRR to reach or exceed the minimum HRR for detector actuation, tmin HRR.
+For fixed and transient ignition sources, except dry transformers, determine the minimum heat release rate (HRR) for detector actuation as a function of ceiling height above the source, H, and radial distance between the source and the detector, R, from Figure F.01 or F.02 of Attachment 8 to the Fire Protection SDP.
+For the ignition source under consideration, use Figures F.03 through F.28 to determine the shortest time for the ignition source HRR (which depends on the type of the ignition source and the severity factor) to reach or exceed the minimum HRR for detector actuation, tmin HRR.
 If the minimum HRR for detector actuation exceeds the peak HRR of the ignition source, the detector is assumed not to actuate.
-Otherwise the detection time is equal to the sum of tmin HRR and the total lag and response time for the applicable H and R from Figure or .,
+Otherwise, the detection time is equal to the sum of tmin HRR and the total lag and response time for the applicable H and R from Figure F.29 or F.30.

+For dry transformers, determine the minimum HRR for detector actuation as a function of ceiling height above the source, H, and radial distance between the source and the detector, R, from Figure F.01 or F.02.
+If the minimum HRR for detector actuation exceeds the peak HRR of the ignition source (30, 70 or 130 kW for Class A, Class B and Class C dry transformers, respectively), the detector is assumed not to actuate.
+Otherwise, the detection time is equal to the total lag and response time for the applicable H and R from Figure F.29 or F.30.

+For high energy arching faults (HEAFs) in switchgear, load centers and bus ducts, the amount of smoke is expected to activate any smoke detector in the area when the HEAF occurs (i.e., t=0).

-For liquid fuel spill fires, first determine the HRR of the fire from Tables A5.or A5.for confined and unconfined fires, respectively.
-If this HRR is equal to or higher than the minimum HRR for detector actuation from Figure .or ., the detection time is equal to the total lag and response time for the applicable H and R from Figure or .
+For liquid fuel spill fires, first determine the HRR of the fire from Tables A5.5 or A5.6 in Attachment 5 to the Fire Protection SDP for confined and unconfined fires, respectively.
+If this HRR is equal to or higher than the minimum HRR for detector actuation from Figure F.01 or F.02, the detection time is equal to the total lag and response time for the applicable H and R from Figure F.29 or F.30.
 If the HRR of the fire is lower than the minimum HRR for detector actuation, the detector is assumed not to actuate.

-For fires that result in the ignition of secondary combustibles, use the tables and plots in Attachment 8, set C in accordance with the guidance in Attachment 3 for FDS 2 scenarios, to determine the combined HRR profile for various ignition source/cable tray configurations.
+For fires that result in the ignition of secondary combustibles, use the tables and plots in Attachment 8, set C in accordance with the guidance in Attachment 3 for fire damage state (FDS) 2 scenarios, to determine the combined HRR profile for various ignition source/cable tray configurations.